GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/vpc/vpc-route-check.md

 ### Description

-Evalutes the VPC routing rules for the most specific route that
+Evaluates the VPC routing rules for the most specific route that
-  - matches the destination IP addresson the VPC route selection order.
+  - matches the destination IP address on the VPC route selection order.